laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-12/day-3/lecture-materials/passing-props.md

 ### Prop Rules

-:oncoming_police_car: Props are how we pass data from one Component to another and adhere to the following rules:
+🚨 Props are how we pass data from one Component to another and adhere to the following rules:

 - Data is unidirectional in React passed down from a `parent` > `child` Component
 - Props are immutable which means you can't reassign them within the receiving Component